lammps/lammps/doc/src/package.rst

 particles at the same time the GPUs performed force calculation for the other particles.

-The *gpuID* keyword allows selection of which GPUs on each node will be used for a simulation.
-The *first* and *last* values specify the GPU IDs to use (from 0 to Ngpu-1).
-By default, first = 0 and last = Ngpu-1, so that all GPUs are used, assuming Ngpu is set to the number of physical GPUs.
-If you only wish to use a subset, set Ngpu to a smaller number and first/last to a sub-range of the available GPUs.
+The *gpuID* keyword is used to specify the first ID for the GPU or other accelerator that LAMMPS will use.
+For example, if the ID is 1 and *Ngpu* is 3, GPUs 1-3 will be used.
+Device IDs should be determined from the output of nvc_get_devices or ocl_get_devices as provided in the lib/gpu directory.
+When using OpenCL with accelerators that have main memory NUMA, the accelerators can be split into smaller virtual accelerators for more efficient use with MPI.

-The *tpa* keyword sets the number of GPU thread per atom used to perform force calculations.
+The *tpa* keyword sets the number of GPU vector lanes per atom used to perform force calculations.
 With a default value of 1, the number of threads will be chosen based on the pair style, however, the value can be set explicitly with this keyword to fine-tune performance.
 For large cutoffs or with a small number of particles per GPU, increasing the value can improve performance.
-The number of threads per atom must be a power of 2 and currently cannot be greater than 32.
+The number of threads per atom must be a power of 2 and currently cannot be greater than the SIMD width for the GPU / accelerator.
+In the case it exceeds the SIMD width, it will automatically be decreased to meet the restriction.

-The *device* keyword can be used to tune parameters optimized for a specific accelerator and platform when using OpenCL.
-OpenCL supports the concept of a **platform**\ , which represents one or more devices that share the same driver (e.g. there would be a different platform for GPUs from different vendors or for CPU based accelerator support).
-In LAMMPS only one platform can be active at a time and by default the first platform with an accelerator is selected.
-This is equivalent to using a platform ID of -1.
-The platform ID is a number corresponding to the output of the ocl_get_devices tool.
-The platform ID is passed to the GPU library, by prefixing the *device* keyword with that number separated by a colon.
-For CUDA, the *device* keyword is ignored.
-Currently, the device tuning support is limited to NVIDIA Kepler, NVIDIA Fermi, AMD Cypress, Intel x86_64 CPU, Intel Xeon Phi, or a generic device.
-More devices may be added later.
-The default device type can be specified when building LAMMPS with the GPU library, via setting a variable in the lib/gpu/Makefile that is used.

-In addition, a device type *custom* is available, which is followed by 13 comma separated numbers, which allows to set those tweakable parameters from the package command.
-It can be combined with the (colon separated) platform id.
-The individual settings are:

-* MEM_THREADS
-* THREADS_PER_ATOM
-* THREADS_PER_CHARGE
-* BLOCK_PAIR
-* MAX_SHARED_TYPES
-* BLOCK_NBOR_BUILD
-* BLOCK_BIO_PAIR
-* BLOCK_ELLIPSE
-* WARP_SIZE
-* PPPM_BLOCK_1D
-* BLOCK_CELL_2D
-* BLOCK_CELL_ID
-* MAX_BIO_SHARED_TYPES

 The *blocksize* keyword allows you to tweak the number of threads used per thread block.
 This number should be a multiple of 32 (for GPUs) and its maximum depends on the specific GPU hardware.
 Typical choices are 64, 128, or 256.
 A larger block size increases occupancy of individual GPU cores, but reduces the total number of thread blocks, thus may lead to load imbalance.
+On modern hardware, the sensitivity to the blocksize is typically low.

+The *platform* keyword is only used with OpenCL to specify the ID for an OpenCL platform.
+See the output from ocl_get_devices in the lib/gpu directory.
+In LAMMPS only one platform can be active at a time and by default (id=-1) the platform is auto-selected to find the GPU with the most compute cores.
+When *Ngpu* or other keywords are specified, the auto-selection is appropriately restricted.
+For example, if *Ngpu* is 3, only platforms with at least 3 accelerators are considered.
+Similar restrictions can be enforced by the *gpuID* and *device_type* keywords.

+The *device_type* keyword can be used for OpenCL to specify the type of GPU to use or specify a custom configuration for an accelerator.
+In most cases this selection will be automatic and there is no need to use the keyword.
+The *applegpu* type is not specific to a particular GPU vendor, but is separate due to the more restrictive Apple OpenCL implementation.
+For expert users, to specify a custom configuration, the *custom* keyword followed by the next parameters can be specified:

+CONFIG_ID, SIMD_SIZE, MEM_THREADS, SHUFFLE_AVAIL, FAST_MATH,
+THREADS_PER_ATOM, THREADS_PER_CHARGE, THREADS_PER_THREE, BLOCK_PAIR,
+BLOCK_BIO_PAIR, BLOCK_ELLIPSE, PPPM_BLOCK_1D, BLOCK_NBOR_BUILD,
+BLOCK_CELL_2D, BLOCK_CELL_ID, MAX_SHARED_TYPES, MAX_BIO_SHARED_TYPES,
+PPPM_MAX_SPLINE.

+CONFIG_ID can be 0.
+SHUFFLE_AVAIL in {0,1} indicates that inline-PTX
+(NVIDIA) or OpenCL extensions (Intel) should be used for horizontal vector operataions.
+FAST_MATH in {0,1} indicates that OpenCL fast math optimizations are used during the build and HW-accelerated transcendentals are used when available.
+THREADS_PER_* give the default *tpa* values for ellipsoidal models, styles using charge, and any other styles.
+The BLOCK_* parameters specify the block sizes for various kernal calls and the MAX_*SHARED*_ parameters are used to determine the amount of local shared memory to use for storing model parameters.

+For OpenCL, the routines are compiled at runtime for the specified GPU or accelerator architecture.
+The *ocl_args* keyword can be used to specify additional flags for the runtime build.

 ----------